Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The ADM mass and comparison with other masses

 Before going on, we point out that the inequality

-can be obtained in the optimal asymptotic regime through a direct yet not trivial computation, that has been carried out in \cite{fan_largespheresmallspherelimitsbrownyork_2009}, and so we will deal with the reverse one only.
+can be obtained in the optimal asymptotic regime through a direct yet not trivial computation that has been carried out in \cite{fan_largespheresmallspherelimitsbrownyork_2009}, so we will deal with the reverse one only.
 A key observation is the following, deduced by the proof of \cite[Theorem C.1]{chodosh_isoperimetryscalarcurvaturemass_2021}.
-When isoperimetric sets are known to exist, as in the setting of \cref{thm:isoperimetric-existence}, they do realize, in the limit of infinite volume, the isoperimetric mass \cref{lem:isoperimetrici-mass}, and since each one has obviously constant mean curvature, the asymptotic comparison argument carried out in \cite{benatti_isoperimetricriemannianpenroseinequality_2022} can be reversed in some sense, allowing to estimate the isoperimetric mass \emph{from above} with the Hawking mass.
-This inspiring idea is expressed with the following computation.
+When isoperimetric sets are known to exist, as in the setting of \cref{thm:isoperimetric-existence}, they do realize, in the limit of infinite volume, by \cref{lem:isoperimetrici-mass}, the isoperimetric mass.
+Since each of them has obviously constant mean curvature, the asymptotic comparison argument carried out in \cite{benatti_isoperimetricriemannianpenroseinequality_2022} can be reversed in some sense, allowing to estimate the isoperimetric mass \emph{from above} with the Hawking mass.
+This inspiring idea is expressed in the computation \cref{eq:Cholimsupestimate}.

-where $I(V)= \abs{ \partial E_V}$.
-If the Hawking mass of the isoperimetric sets of large volumes does satisfy the sharp bound $\ma_H(\partial E_V) \leq \ma_{\ADM}$, \cref{eq:Cholimsupestimate} in fact allows to conclude the desired bound $\ma_{\iso} \leq \ma_{\ADM}$.
-By our work with Mazzieri \cite{benatti_isoperimetricriemannianpenroseinequality_2022}, in the optimal decay case this is fulfilled if the isoperimetric sets of large volume have connected boundaries.

-\begin{remark} Starting from the next proposition and for all results up to the end of \cref{sec:admandco}, we will drop the outermost condition on the boundary.
-This is due to known properties of Asymptotically Flat $3$-manifolds of nonnegative scalar curvature, see the recapitulatory \cite[Lemma 2.8]{benatti_isoperimetricriemannianpenroseinequality_2022}, asserting in particular that, if the manifold contains minimal surfaces, then one can find a minimal, outermost $\Sigma$ enclosing $\partial M$ and the analysis is applied on the new manifold with minimal outermost boundary $\Sigma$.
+Starting from the next proposition and for all results up to the end of \cref{sec:admandco}, we will drop the outermost condition on the boundary.
+This is due to known properties of asymptotically flat $3$-manifolds of nonnegative scalar curvature, see \cite[Lemma 2.8]{benatti_isoperimetricriemannianpenroseinequality_2022}, asserting, in particular, that if the manifold contains minimal surfaces, then one can find a minimal, outermost $\Sigma$ enclosing $\partial M$ and the analysis is applied on the new manifold with the minimal outermost boundary $\Sigma$.
 The masses are obviously the same as those of the original manifold.
-If $(M, g)$ possesses no closed minimal surfaces, and is in particular boundaryless, then one can safely work in such complete manifold. \end{remark}
+If $(M, g)$ possesses no closed minimal surfaces, and, in particular, it is boundaryless, then one can safely work in such complete manifold.

-\begin{proposition} Let $(M,g)$ be a complete $\CS^1_{\tau}$-Asymptotically Flat Riemannian $3$-manifold, $\tau>1/2$, with nonnegative scalar curvature and (possibly empty) closed, minimal boundary.
+\begin{proposition} Let $(M,g)$ be a complete $\CS^1_{\tau}$-asymptotically flat Riemannian $3$-manifold, for $\tau>1/2$, with nonnegative scalar curvature and (possibly empty) closed, minimal boundary.
 Assume that there exists $V_0 > 0$ such that, for any $V \geq V_0$, there exists an isoperimetric set $E_V$ of volume $V$ with connected boundary.
 Then,

 \end{proposition}